 alyssa@soundsofsaving.com

-Alyssa Goldberg is a passionate mental health advocate, writer, and photographer.
+Alyssa is a passionate mental health advocate, writer, and photographer.
 Her work utilizes educational and creative media to advance health literacy and aims to bridge the gap between the arts and public health.
 She is a master's student in the Media, Medicine, and Health program at Harvard Medical School and holds a Bachelor of Science in Global Public Health and Applied Psychology from NYU.
 Her writing appears in Teen Vogue, Paste Magazine, Mary Christie Quarterly, 988 Lifeline, and elsewhere.

-Board of Advisors
+Board of Directors

 Adrienne C. Moore